If you're planning a vacation to Europe this summer, consider these ten cities in Portugal worth adding to your bucket list.

 Portugal is blessed with beautiful beaches, islands, and scenic landscapes.

-There is something for everyone in Portugal, and your money will go farther there than in other cities in Europe like Rome or Budapest.
+There is something for everyone in Portugal, and your money will go farther there than in other European cities like Rome or Budapest.

 Your itinerary should be designed so that you can discover the best cities in Portugal during your trip.
-To make it easier for you, here are the ten best cities in Portugal that you could visit in summer.
+To make it easier for you, here are the ten best cities in Portugal to visit in summer.

 Faro has the only international airport in Southern Portugal, so it tops many travelers' itineraries.

-There is a lot to explore in Faro, like the Ria Formosa lagoon, golden Algarve beaches, golf courses, and small villages.
+There is much to explore in Faro, like the Ria Formosa lagoon, golden Algarve beaches, golf courses, and small villages.

-Many tourists visit Faro during summers as it's lovely to walk around cobblestone streets while viewing attractive whitewashed houses in the historic center.
+Many tourists visit Faro during summer, as it's lovely to walk around cobblestone streets while viewing attractive whitewashed houses in the historic center.

 It's famous for its seafood, so remember to try the delicious oysters and sardines in local restaurants.

 Being one of the oldest Christian cities in the world, Braga in Northern Portugal is well-known for its numerous churches.

 A stunning monument that shouldn't be missed during your Braga trip is the Bom Jesus do Monte, a renowned church believed to have a stairway to heaven.